giros-dit/ngsi-ld-client-tester/README.md

     ![IoT Sensors NGSI-LD Information Model Instance](resources/images/iot-sensors-information-model-instance.png)

-7. To delete the previously created NGSI-LD Entities of type `IotDevice`, `TemperatureSenor`, and `HumiditySensor` by using its `id` field, run the [iot-sensors-tester/delete-iot-sensors-entities.py](iot-sensors-tester/delete-iot-sensors-entities.py) Python script as follow:
+7. To delete the previously created NGSI-LD Entities of type `IotDevice`, `TemperatureSensor`, and `HumiditySensor` by using its `id` field, run the [iot-sensors-tester/delete-iot-sensors-entities.py](iot-sensors-tester/delete-iot-sensors-entities.py) Python script as follow:
     ```bash
     (iot-sensors-tester-py3.9) $ python delete-iot-sensors-entities.py
     ```